-Aston Villa Women v Manchester United Women
+Rogers stars as Villa hold Man Utd

 Post update

 Attempt blocked.
-Ella Toone (Manchester United Women) right footed shot from the centre of the box is blocked.
-Assisted by Alessia Russo.
+Lucy Staniforth (Manchester United Women) left footed shot from the right side of the box is blocked.
+Assisted by Martha Thomas.

 Post update